Turkey Spaghetti Casserole

 I’m here to not only talk about why a Paleo nutrition approach combined with a mixed fitness program is the BEST label we can put on a sustainable healthy lifestyle “destination,” but to also show you how.
 That’s, essentially, what I’m up to!
 I’m in the beta stage of my first large-scale “program” that will walk you through the how to design YOUR OWN healthy lifestyle.
 Isn’t that just so dang exciting?
 The folks in the beta group are kicking butt, giving me great feedback, and reaffirming that this Project is on the exact right track.
 Stay tuned for updates!

 This casserole is ONE example of how I can show how.
 Even as a person who LOVES to cook, I go absolutely crazy if I have to make 3 new meals every single day.
 It’s not an option!
 I have about 20 minutes in the morning to eat breakfast and 30 for lunch.
 Unless I’m relying on hard-boiled eggs and other variations of a #nocookpaleo meal, I need a robust arsenal of satisfying leftovers.

 You hear us talk about it a lot, but one secret to healthy lifestyle success (especially concerning healthy food choices and saving time) is food prep.
 Repeat after me: FOOD PREP.
 Planning ahead and then making meals ahead makes ALL the difference!
 Having a delicious, hearty, satisfying, 9-generous-serving-casserole waiting for you in the refrigerator is a game changer.
 Pack leftovers for a workplace lunch, use it to feed (and actually fill) your ravenous teenage boys, and enjoy knowing that this dish is squeaky-clean healthy.

-I really, really love this casserole and I know you will too!
+I really, really love this turkey spaghetti casserole and I know you will too!